-This article was written by Dr. Sarah Duvall of Core Exercise Solutions, a Doctor of Physical Therapy who specializes in women's health and pelvic floor function.
+This article was written by Dr. Sarah Duvall of Core Exercise Solutions.
+Sarah is a Doctor of Physical Therapy who specializes in women's health and pelvic floor function.

-The current treatment for the pelvic floor looks at managing pressure.
-Surprise!
-It’s no longer kegels.
-That was 1990.
-What research is showing us now is that pelvic floor issues are caused more by inappropriate pressure in our core and the pelvic floor overworking to stabilize the pelvis.
+What research is showing us now is that pelvic floor issues are caused primarily by inappropriate pressure or poor muscle coordination, resulting in the pelvic floor overworking to stabilize the pelvis and manage this pressure.

-Neither of these are good solutions for a woman that wants to lift weights, not worry about leaks, and keep her spine safe all at the same time.
+These are not good solutions for a woman who wants to lift heavy, not worry about leaks, and keep her spine safe all at the same time.

 Step 1: Coordinate the Pelvic Floor With the Diaphragm

 As you inhale (breathe in), your diaphragm expands down and your pelvic floor relaxes down, which is eccentric loading of the pelvic floor and abdominals when done under load.